Tiendil/blog.feeds.fun/content/posts/2025-009-august-2025-in-feeds-fun/en.md

 Summary:

 - We made 3 releases.
 Numerous stability improvements and bug fixes were introduced.
-- States of all filters now persist between sessions and devices.
-No more need to reapply your favorite filters every time you read news!
+- States of all interface filters now persist between sessions and devices.
+No more need to reapply your favorite filters every time you read the news!
 - 2.3M news entries were loaded, 43 new users registered.

 <!-- more -->